 Hey there!
 Do you get stressed about money?
 I think we all do, sometimes.
-Money is such an important aspect of our lives, whether we’d like to admit it or not.
-With that in mind, it’s perfectly normal to stress about money sometimes, but if you’re doing it often, then that may be unhealthy.
+Money is such an important aspect of our lives, whether or not we’d like to admit it.
+With that in mind, it’s perfectly normal to stress about money sometimes, but if you’re doing it often, that may be unhealthy.

 Review Your Budget